eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/web_ui/index.md

 ---
 ```

-2. The File and Blob SubmodelElements have a special visualization.
-If the SubmodelElement contains an image or a PDF, the AAS Web UI displays the image/PDF in the visualization page.
+1. The File and Blob SubmodelElements have a special visualization.
+If the SubmodelElement contains an image, a PDF or a CAD file (.stl/.glTF/.obj), the AAS Web UI displays the file contents in the visualization page.

 ```{figure} ./images/image_preview.png
 ---